horouuu/LarpBot/README.md

 - Use `src/scripts/updateTypes.ts` to generate a new type file when adding new commands.
 - To test the build during development, `src/scripts/load-env.ps1` (Windows Powershell) is provided to copy all `.env` variables into the environment.
 - You'll have to manually set `NODE_ENV=production` in your environment in order to test the build during development.

+Redis:
+- The namespace scheme is currently `guilds:[guildId]:[category]:[subcategories]`.
+- The bot is currently only using the persistent key-value store.